George Square

 George Square (Ceàrnag Sheòrais) is the principal civic square in the city of Glasgow, Scotland.
 It is one of six squares in the city centre, the others being Cathedral Square, St Andrew's Square, St Enoch Square, Royal Exchange Square, and Blythswood Square on Blythswood Hill.

-Named after King George III and initially laid out in 1781 but not developed for another twenty years, George Square is surrounded by architecturally important buildings including on the east side the palatial Municipal Chambers, also known as the City Chambers, whose foundation stone was laid in 1883, and on the west side by the Merchants' House.
-Built by Glasgow Corporation, the Chambers are the continuing headquarters of Glasgow City Council.
+Named after King George III and initially laid out in 1781 but not developed for another twenty years, George Square is surrounded by architecturally important buildings including on the east side the palatial City Chambers, whose foundation stone was laid in 1883, and on the west side by the Merchants' House.
+Built by Glasgow Corporation, the Chambers are the headquarters of Glasgow City Council.
 Joseph Swan's panoramic engraving of 1829 shows the early development of the square and its surrounding buildings.

+The Square has undergone significant remodelling in recent times.
+First in 2012 for the 2014 Commonwealth Games, and again in 2024.
+The square was slated to reopen in August 2026.

 The square boasts an important collection of statues and monuments, including those dedicated to Robert Burns, James Watt, Sir Robert Peel and Sir Walter Scott.